mfreiholz/Qt-Advanced-Docking-System/doc/user-guide.md

 ### Setting Configuration Flags

 Setting and enabling the overlay feature is similar to setting config flags, but do be aware that it uses a different eOverlayFlag enum and not the eConfigFlag enum.
-This is only relevant if you call `CDockManager::setConfigFlags` for the `ConfigFlags`, as it would mean you have to call `CDockManager::setConfigFlags` a second time for the `OverlayFlags`.
+This is only relevant if you call `CDockManager::setConfigFlags` for the `ConfigFlags`, as it would mean you have to call `CDockManager::setConfigFlags` a second time for the `AutoHideFlags`.

-Note: The dock areas collapse on losing focus, so the `FocusHighlighting` feature must be enabled for collapsing an overlay to work.
-Furthermore, widgets that don't have focus (e.g. by setting DockWidgetFocusable to false), will also prevent the dock widget from losing focus.
-The widgets are still collapsible on clicking the tab, so it's up to you if you would like collapsing the dock view based on losing focus.

 ```c++
 CDockManager::setConfigFlags(CDockManager::DefaultAutoHideConfig);